maxx1128/Webdev-Study-Notes/NonFiction/YouAreNotSoSmart.md

 #### Truth
 The origins of certain emotional states is unavailable to you, and will just make something up when asked to explain.

+> Taste is difficult to quantify and put into words, so the explainers focused on other aspects like texture or color or viscosity.
+None of which in the end made much difference to the non-explainers ...
+Believing you understand your motivations and desires, your likes and dislikes, is called the introspection illusion.

 ## Availability Heuristic